srikishore5727/ai_workout_planner/README.md

 # MyFit Mantra AI - Workout Plan Generator

 ## Objective
-Design a mini AI engine using FastAPI and the OpenAI API to generate a 12-session progressive workout plan based on user input, fulfilling the MyFit Mantra AI Intern Assignment requirements and specifically addressing the feedback to include a genuine AI component.
+Design a mini AI engine using FastAPI and the Gemini API to generate a 12-session progressive workout plan based on user input, fulfilling the MyFit Mantra AI Intern Assignment requirements and specifically addressing the feedback to include a genuine AI component.

 ## AI Integration (Addressing Feedback)
 This project addresses the core feedback by moving beyond simple rule-based logic.
-The AI component is handled via the **OpenAI API (`gpt-3.5-turbo` or `gpt-4`)**.
+The AI component is handled via the **Gemini API (`gemini-1.5-flash-latest`)**.
 The AI is meaningfully used for:
 1.  **Interpretation**: Understanding the user's `goal`, `experience`, and constraints.
 2.  **Dynamic Selection**: Choosing suitable exercises from a pre-filtered list (filtered by Python logic for equipment/level).